HUGE-Bench: A Benchmark for High-Level UAV Vision-Language-Action Tasks: Implementation Details

 \subsubsection{3DGS--Mesh Reconstruction from Real-World Data.}

 We collect large-scale outdoor aerial data using a DJI M400 UAV equipped with a Zenmuse L2 sensor.
 The captured data include high-resolution RGB images, calibrated camera poses, and GNSS/RTK measurements.
 We first process the raw data with an industrial aerial mapping pipeline to recover georeferenced camera poses and a metrically consistent mesh reconstruction.
 Based on the recovered poses, we further train a 3DGS model for photorealistic view synthesis.
+In terms of construction cost, each scene requires 8--10 hours of professional UAV flight and 12--15 hours of reconstruction and alignment on an RTX 5090 GPU workstation.

 The mesh preserves scene geometry, physical boundaries, and is therefore used for depth rendering, collision checking, and motion planning.
 In contrast, 3DGS provides high-fidelity visual observations from arbitrary viewpoints.
 Since both representations are built from the same georeferenced acquisition and share the same coordinate system, they are naturally aligned in space.
 This joint 3DGS--Mesh representation forms the digital twin used in HUGE-Bench, enabling both realistic visual rendering and collision-aware physical simulation.